SayamAlt/TMDB-Movies-End-to-End-ETL-and-ML-Pipeline/README.md

 ## Introduction

-The TMDB Movies ETL and ML Project demonstrates the integration of ETL (Extract, Transform, Load) processes with machine learning.
-By utilizing the TMDB API, multiple datasets related to movies were ingested and combined.
+The TMDB Movies ETL and ML Project demonstrates the integration of **ETL (Extract, Transform, Load)** processes with **machine learning** in a **cloud environment**.
+By utilizing the TMDB API, multiple datasets related to movies were ingested and combined, then migrated and processed using Azure Databricks and Azure Data Lake Storage Gen2.
 The processed data underwent exploratory data analysis to uncover meaningful insights.
-Finally, a regression model was built to predict average movie ratings with a high degree of accuracy.
+Finally, a regression model was built using **Spark MLLib** and **Scikit-learn** to predict average movie ratings with a high degree of accuracy.

 ---

 ## Features

-- **Data Ingestion**: Automated extraction of data from TMDB API for various categories (Top Rated, Popular, Upcoming, Current Movies, etc.).
+- **Cloud Data Ingestion**: Automated extraction of data from TMDB API for various categories (Top Rated, Popular, Upcoming, Current Movies, etc.).
-- **Data Transformation**: Merging datasets with genre information and preprocessing for analysis.
+- **Cloud-based ETL and Transformation**: Implemented using **Azure Databricks**, **PySpark**, and **Spark SQL**, with final datasets stored in **Azure Data Lake Storage Gen2**.
-- **Exploratory Data Analysis**: Statistical and visual insights into movie trends, ratings, popularity, and genres.
+- **Exploratory Data Analysis**: Statistical and visual insights into movie trends, ratings, popularity, and genres using Python and Spark.
-- **Machine Learning**: Built a regression model to predict average movie ratings with an R² score of 97%.
+- **Machine Learning**: Built regression models using **Spark MLLib** and **Scikit-learn**, achieving an R² score of 97%.
-- **Reusable Pipeline**: A modular and scalable approach to ETL and modeling.
+- **Reusable Pipeline**: Modular and scalable approach to ETL, cloud data migration, and modeling.

 ---